.AU

 - 1

-Create a contact with the registrant contact data in it.
-For a detailed description on how to create a contact, See the ➤ Create a new contact KB-article.
+- Create a contact with the new registrant’s contact data.
+For a detailed description on creating a contact, See the ➤ Create a new contact KB-article.

-Add contact properties for .AU (RegistryAU) to the registrant contact.
-For instructions on adding contact properties for .AU to a contact, See 📘 Contact properties in this knowledge base article.
+- Add the required .AU contact properties to the new registrant contact.
+For a detailed description on adding contact properties, See the ➤ Contact properties KB-article.

 - 4